globallyunique/beyond-data-mesh/beyond-data-mesh.md

 # Appendix

- #TODO: decide if this material is needed...
+ TODO: decide if this material is needed.

 ## Full Architecture Example

- #TODO: consider adding this or a variation on it as an example of a full architecture for a domain.
+ TODO: consider adding this or a variation on it as an example of a full architecture for a domain.

 ![clin-ops-arch](./images/clin-ops-architecture.png)

 ## Bounded Domains is Data Mesh++

 Write about how Data Mesh is too narrow a name vs. Bounded Domains.
 It's not just about the data.
 It needs to cover all the systems not just the new ones on a cloud platform dedicated to data access and analytics.
 It needs to be an Enterprise Architecture pattern.

  TODO: This is where we revisit the question about applications in the domain vs. just data mentioned earlier in the article.
 In the data mesh implementations I've seen, it's mostly been the applications as external data sources to a cloud-based data mesh.
 I feel we need to take a more whole-enterprise view of the bounded domains that makeup the data mesh so the applications should sometimes be inside.